-Yet how much quality do you then apply to your work if you are tired or if you are trying to focus on more that one thing at a time?
-Long term, it is a challenge to keep working in this way without letting someone down as you become stressed, productivity is low and quality is affected.
+Do you ever find yourself working evenings and weekends, are you busy being busy?
+So quick question – how much quality do you then apply to your work if you are tired or if you are trying to focus on more than one thing at a time?
+Long term, it is a challenge to keep working in this way without letting someone down as you become stressed, productivity is low, and quality is affected.

 Productivity is not about how busy you are, it’s when you can measure how much you have accomplished!